SolaceLabs/pubsubplus-cf-dev/bin/README.md

   * Finds the service broker.
   * Queries and displays discovered information about the inventory under management by the service broker.

-* updateServiceBrokerAppEnvironments
-  * Depending on if the reset option was given:
-    * Resets the service broker environments to their default values.
-    * Otherwise, update the service broker's environments based off the live deployment.

 ### Utility Scripts

 * extract_tile.sh